 - Irritability or aggression

-Fortunately, there are a few things you can do to keep your dog’s liver healthy (remember, life loves the liver of it)!
+The liver lives a hard life … but there are a few things you can do to keep your dog’s liver healthy!

 1. Remove The Toxins From Your Dog’s Environment